angles-n-daemons/angles-n-daemons.github.io/content/post/20210331-beef-noodle-soup.md

 _serving_
 1. Slice the remaining scallions super thin, so that they can be sprinkled on top of the dish.
-2. Slice the remaining tomatoes like a pizza (into 8 slices).
+2. Slice the remaining tomatoes like a pizza (into 8 slices each).
 3. Chop the bok choy stem, so that the leaves can move freely.
 4. Prepare the noodles and add them to the serving bowls.
 5. Also add half a tomato per serving to each bowl.